-A detailed and up to date understanding of Campaspe Shire Council and its community is vital information for businesses and other organisations.
+A detailed and up to date understanding of Shire of Campaspe and its community is vital information for businesses and other organisations.
 In this section, you will find:

 - general information about Campaspe